Insider Guide: Best of Honolulu

 Transport to this Pacific Historic Park can be arranged from most hotels.
 Plan at least two to three hours for all the sites.

-Pearl Harbor (Pacific Historic Parks), 1 Arizona Memorial Place, Honolulu; +1 808 954 8777; USS Arizona memorial tour tickets are free but must be obtained at the visitor center; admission to USS Missouri is $22 for adults, $11 for children
+Pearl Harbor / WW II Valor in the Pacific National Monument, 1 Arizona Memorial Place, Honolulu, Oahu, HI 96818; +1 808 954 8777; USS Arizona memorial tour tickets are free but must be obtained at the visitor center; admission to USS Missouri is $22 for adults, $11 for children

 Diamond Head Summit Trail